Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_quality_azure.md

 1. `gx_directory_path`: Path to the Great Expectations metadata store.
 2. `dataset_name`: Name of the dataset that is being processed.
-3. `datasource_config`: List of datasource configurations where each configuration contains the following fields:
+3. `datasource_config`: Configuration for the dataset being tested.
-    1. `datasource_name`: Name of the data asset, e.g., table or file name.
+    1. `datasource_name`: Name of the data asset, e.g. table or file name.
-    2. `datasource_type`: Source system type that Spark can read from, e.g. table, parquet, csv, delta.
+    2. `datasource_type`: Data type of the asset - this can be any type that Spark can read from, e.g. table, parquet, csv, delta.
     3. `data_location`: Location of the given data asset.
-It can either be a path to the data file or a fully qualified table name, depending on the data source.
-Expectations for each scenario:
+It can either be a path to files in the data lake or a fully qualified table name, depending on the data source:
-       * **File Path**: If the data is stored in a file, like a Parquet file on ADLS, you should provide the complete path to the file.
+       * If the data is stored in a file, like a Parquet file on ADLS, you should provide the complete path to the file.
 Examples:
           * `"abfss://raw@accountname.dfs.core.windows.net/myfolder/mysubfolder/myfile.parquet"`,
           * `"abfss://raw@accountname.dfs.core.windows.net/myfolder/mysubfolder/*"`,
           * `"abfss://staging@{ADLS_ACCOUNT}.dfs.core.windows.net/myfolder/mysubfolder/*"`.
-       * **Table Name**: For tables with metadata managed by a data catalog, you should provide the database schema and the table name.
+       * For tables with metadata managed by a data catalog, you should provide the database schema and the table name.
 For example, `staging.table_name`.
     4. `expectation_suite_name`: Name of the expectation suite associated with this data source.
     5. `validation_config`: A list of validation configurations where each configuration contains the following fields: